Birational rigidity of singular Fano hypersurfaces: Introduction

 \begin{cor} Let $V \subset \P^N$ be a hypersurface of degree $N$ with isolated singularities, and assume that for every $P \in V$

 Then $V$ is birationally superrigid. \end{cor}

-Since the Tyurina number is bounded above by the Milnor number, a similar corollary can be formulated in terms of the Milnor numbers of general restrictions of $V$, which are known as the \emph{Teissier--Milnor numbers} of $V$.
-Using then a result of Teissier, we obtain the following interesting consequence.
+Since the Tyurina number is bounded above by the Milnor number, a similar corollary can be formulated in terms of the Milnor numbers of general restrictions of $V$, which are known as the \emph{Teissier--Milnor numbers} of $V$ \cite{Tei73}.
+Using then a result of Teissier \cite{Tei77}, we obtain the following result, which comes unexpected to us.